jeremiahalex/cog-connector/README.md

   ]
 ```

-## Creating a Cog
+## Creating Cogs
 I've currently created two examples cogs.
 You can fork one to try and create your own if you like.
 - [reverse-string](https://github.com/jeremiahalex/cog-reverse-string)
 - [string-sum-int](https://github.com/jeremiahalex/cog-string-sum-int)

+## Pipes
+The application for creating pipes of connected cogs lives here: https://cog-connector.herokuapp.com
+No UI yet, so you'll have to use postman or curl.

-## Creating a Pipe
+### Creating a Pipe
-No UI yet, so launch postman and send a POST request with JSON data to */pipes*
+Send a POST request with JSON data to */pipes*

-The JSON should list a sequence of cogs to pipe together.
-Currently these are fully formed URLs but the intention is that they should be names, with cogs being registered with this App.
+The JSON should contain an array of cogs to pipe together.
+Currently these are fully formed URLs but the intention is that they should be names, with cogs being be pre-registered with this App.
 That will allow cogs to be Tested and Approved.

+__This does however means that you can add new cogs and test now without approval__

-The result of a create action will be the id to access the created pipe
+The result of a create action will be the pipe created include an _id_ property for using the pipe later

-For example...
+*Example Request*
 ```json
   "cogs": [
     "https://cog-reverse-string.herokuapp.com/connect",